kejsardamberg/TAF.TestlinkAdapterServer/README.md

 ## Getting the TAF Testlink Adapter Server started
-A few command line parameters are needed at TAF Testlink Adapter Server startup: port=2222 (Port number is of your own choice.
-Make sure it is not the same as the Testlink server uses. username=taftestlinkuser (Used to create test cases in Testlink, so make sure you use a valid user name for Testlink. testlinkaddress=http://mytestlinkserver:80/testlink/lib/api/xmlrpc/v1/xmlrpc.php (make sure the full adress to the Testlink API is there) devkey=2a861343a3dca60b876ca5b6567568de (you can find the Testlink API DevKey on the user page in Testlink, called 'API interface Personal API access key'.)
+A few command line parameters are needed at TAF Testlink Adapter Server startup:
+  * port=2222 (Port number is of your own choice.
+Make sure it is not the same as the Testlink server uses.
+  * username=taftestlinkuser (Used to create test cases in Testlink, so make sure you use a valid user name for Testlink.
+  * testlinkaddress=http://mytestlinkserver:80/testlink/lib/api/xmlrpc/v1/xmlrpc.php (make sure the full adress to the Testlink API is there)
+  * devkey=2a861343a3dca60b876ca5b6567568de (you can find the Testlink API DevKey on the user page in Testlink, called 'API interface Personal API access key'.)

 All of these run time parameters are case insensitive and the order of them are irrelevant.

 ##Modifications on the TAF tests
 You need to set the setting called 'URL_TO_TESTLINK_ADAPTER' on your test execution.
-One way of doing this is from the command line when starting your TAF test run: java -jar TafFull.jar MyTestClasses URL_TO_TESTLINK_ADAPTER=http://localhost:2222/taftestlinkadapter
+One way of doing this is from the command line when starting your TAF test run.

+     java -jar TafFull.jar MyTestClasses URL_TO_TESTLINK_ADAPTER=http://localhost:2222/taftestlinkadapter

-Another way is programatically by adding for example:
+Another way is programatically, by adding the Testlink adapter, like in the example below.

     @BeforeClass
     public static void setup(){
         TestRun.setSettingsValue(Settings.SettingParameters.URL_TO_TESTLINK_ADAPTER, "http://127.0.0.1:2221/taftestlinkadapter");